Information systems for CBIs - Insights from the AVSI Foundation and Danish Refugee Council

 About this session

 The second session of the series is addressed to M&E professionals who wish to dive into more details and practical examples of CBI information systems.
-We are happy to welcome panelists from the Lebanon country office of AVSI Foundation and the Yemen country office of Danish Refugee Council who will be sharing their work and insights on building CBI information management systems and implementing them using the ActivityInfo platform.
+We are happy to welcome panelists from the Lebanon country office of AVSI Foundation and the Yemen country office of Danish Refugee Council who share their work and insights on building CBI information management systems and implementing them using the ActivityInfo platform.

-In summary, each organization will talk about:
+In summary, each organization talks about:

 • Types of CBI programs run in the organization